physicalist/ncbs-moose/moose/branches/moose_Beta_1.4/DOCS/README.txt

 GUI version of MOOSE:
-  - To start the GUI version of MOOSE is to start a terminal and type 'moosegui'.
+  - To start the GUI version of MOOSE is to start a terminal and type 'moosegui.py'.
-  - Once the GUI pops up, select a model (SBML or NeuroML or GENESIS SLI) to load, choose the objects you wish to plot, set the length of simulation and the plot interval.
-Finally hit 'Run'.
+  - Once the GUI pops up, select a model (SBML or GENESIS SLI) to load, choose the objects you wish to plot, set the length of simulation and the plot interval.
+Finally hit 'Reset' and then 'Run'.

 SHELL version of MOOSE:
   - To start the shell version of MOOSE is to start a terminal, and type